rodrigka/rodrigka/README.md

       * AMOA
       * Any project involving the implementation of software packages (ERP, CRM, MES, etc.)
       * Any mission with a strong IS orientation.
-- 📚 The languages I know are : java, SQL, R
+- 📚 The computer languages I know are : java, SQL, R
 - 🌱 I’m currently learning : HTML, CSS, javascript, and php.
+- 💬 I speak : fluent french, fluent spanish, and english at an intermediate level
 - 📫 How to reach me :
       * Tel : 06 25 09 75 18
       * Email : rodrigka.etudes@gmail.com